How to Enter a Cutting Phase After Bulking

 Carbs are metabolized differently throughout the day.
 So, the carbs you eat in the morning, before, or after your workout are going to have a different impact than if you were to consume them before bed or when you're being sedentary.
 Consuming carbs when you're using less energy, like late in the evenings or on rest days, can cause them to be stored as fat instead of being used up for energy.

-So, if you want to prevent fat gain during your cut, then be smart about when you consume your carbs.
 Aim to eat them in the daytime, before or after your workouts.
-We suggest saving most of them after your workout because they'll help replenish your glycogen stores which helps improve muscle recovery thus helping prevent muscle loss!
-But stick to healthy, and mostly unprocessed carbs.
+However, stick to healthy, and mostly unprocessed carbs.
 Fill up mostly on complex carbs like potatoes, whole grains, quinoa, and other leafy greens and fruits!

 Come off of your cut periodically

-A calorie deficit, no matter how small, can lead to potential problems.
-Aside from muscle loss, it can cause reduced recovery, hunger, fatigue, and even negatively affect your metabolism.
 Dieting can really affect your mental health, and impact your training performance, so to help you achieve sustainable results in a way that doesn't deprive you - take a break!
+This does not apply to anyone who is competing or working with a nutritionist – it's more so for the average person who's looking to lose fat and wants sustainable results.

 • Refeeds: A refeed is a planned day in which you increase your calories.
 This can be done weekly or bi-weekly to give your body a temporary break from the calorie restriction.
-Just plan your refeeds carefully to avoid.
-Increase your calories to maintenance, but fill up on healthier foods opposed to only unhealthy stuff.
+Just plan your refeeds carefully.
+Increase your calories for maintenance, but fill up on healthier foods as opposed to only unhealthy stuff.

-• Calorie cycling: This method involves cycling your calories so that they're slightly higher on your training days, and lower on your non training days.
-Research has linked calorie cycling to helping with weight loss by improving peoples abilities to stick to a diet, reduce hunger, and reduce the negative hormonal and metabolic effects from a normal weight loss diet.[2]
+• Calorie cycling: This method involves cycling your calories so that they're slightly higher on your training days, and lower on your non-training days.
+Research has linked calorie cycling to helping with weight loss by improving people's abilities to stick to a diet, reduce hunger, and reduce the negative hormonal and metabolic effects of a normal weight loss diet.[2]

 Maintain your regular strength training routine